nupurkapoor/spa-todo-backbonejs-parse/supporting-doc.md

 * A views el is where all the event binding takes place.
 * $el is a cached jQuery object for the view's element. $el keeps a reference to the element so you don't need to traverse the DOM to find the element every time you use it. with the performance benefits that this implies.
 * We define a render() utility within our View which is responsible for rendering the contents of the Model and updating the contents of our View, referenced by this.$el.
 The _render()_ function will load our template into the view's "el" property using jQuery.
 We then add our render() callback as a Model subscriber, so the View can be triggered to update when the Model changes.
+* When users click on an element within the View, it’s not the View’s responsibility to know what to do next.
+A Controller makes this decision.
+In Backbone, this is achieved by adding an event listener to the Todo’s element which delegates handling of the click to an event handler.
+ * So does Backbone.js have Controllers?
+Not really.
+Backbone’s Views typically contain “Controller” logic, and Routers are used to help manage application state, but neither are true Controllers according to classical MVC definition.
+* In this respect, its better to see Backbone.js a member of the MV* family

 ### Backbone.Model